Kirsten Moselund: Research and career

 Moselund joined IBM Research, where she led a group dedicated to "Materials Integration and Nanoscale Devices".
 She was particularly interested in neuromorphic engineering, nanophotonics and Quantum computing.
 She was involved with the development of active nanowire devices for photonics.
 Making use of both active and passive nanowire matrices, Moselund developed platforms that could interface with neurons.
 These nanowire based devices can be used to study cell assembly and actively monitor individual cells.
 Moselund was part of the European Commission project Ionic Neuromodulation For Epilepsy Treatment (IN-FET).
 She has also worked on vertical-external-cavity surface-emitting-laser (VECSELs).

 In 2016, Moselund was awarded a European Research Council starting grant to develop plasmonically enhanced III–V nanowire lasers on silicon for integrated communications (PLASMIC).
 She focused on plasmonic materials that were compatible with Very Large Scale Integration (VLSI) processing.
 To achieve this, she made use of Template Assisted Selective Epitaxy, which integrates the nanowires on a Si-SiO2 substrate.
 Central to this technique is the use of an oxide cavity, which guides growth from a tiny silicon surface.

 Moselund returned to École Polytechnique Fédérale de Lausanne, where she was made Professor of Electrical and Microengineering.
-In February 2022, she was made Head of the LNQ (the Laboratory Nano and Quantum Technologies).
+In February 2022, she was made Head of the LNQ (Laboratory Nano and Quantum Technologies).